Skip to content

 Are all GraphQL modules required?

 Most of the time not all of these GraphQL modules are required.
-Which modules are required depends on what features are being used.
+Which modules are required depends on what features are used.
 For example, if Recently Viewed Products are not enabled, then the Catalog GraphQL module is not required at all.

 Checking which GraphQL modules are enabled